skccmygit/ra-java-api-gateway/README.en.md

 ./gradlew :api-gateway:bootRun
 ```

+> [!NOTE]
+>
-You can also run project in IDE likes IntelliJ, Eclipse, ...
+> You can also run project in IDE likes IntelliJ, Eclipse, ...
-In case you get error when starting this project, you should check the project config:
+> In case you get error when starting this project, you should check the project config:
-- JDK version
+> - JDK version
-- Gradle config
+> - Gradle config
-- Proxy prevention
+> - Proxy prevention
-- Try to remove '.gradle' folder inside project and rebuild gradle in step 2 (Build the project)
+> - Try to remove '.gradle' folder inside project and rebuild gradle in step 2 (Build the project)

 2. Gateway health: